ritvikindupuri/PhantomBand/README.md

 ## Key Features

 -   **Generative Scenario Creation:** Utilizes the Google Gemini API to create rich, narrative-driven deception scenarios that evolve over multiple timesteps.
+-   **Advanced Environment Modeling:** Configure detailed environmental factors including signal propagation models (Free Space, Hata, Log-distance) and atmospheric conditions (Clear, Rainy, Foggy) for higher-fidelity simulations.
 -   **Real Data Ingestion:** Analyze your own signal data by uploading `.csv` or `.txt` files.
 The AI uses this data as a baseline to create more realistic and relevant simulations.
 -   **Real-time "What-If" Analysis:** Instantly observe the impact of changing environmental conditions.
-Adjust parameters like interference level or signal strength on-the-fly while a simulation is playing and see the results immediately.
+Adjust parameters like interference level or propagation models on-the-fly and see the results immediately.
+-   **Enhanced Scenario Readability:** The generated scenario is presented in an interactive accordion view, with collapsible sections for each timestep and automatic syntax highlighting for key technical terms (frequencies, power levels), making complex narratives easy to digest.
 -   **Interactive Data Visualization:**
     -   Switch between **Area**, **Line**, and **Bar** charts for comprehensive spectrum analysis.
     -   Customize chart appearance with color pickers and line thickness controls.